cakephp/docs/en/core-libraries/components/cookie.rst

     :param string $key: The key to check.

-    Used to check if a key/path exists and has not-null value.
+    Used to check whether a key/path exists and has a non-null value.

     .. versionadded:: 2.3
         ``CookieComponent::check()`` was added in 2.3